hongliliu/phangs_scripts_TP_ALMA/README.md

 4.- Check weather the data was originally reduced by ALMA with scripts or by the pipeline (check the ALMA Readme).
 Add this information in the "pipeline" variable in the pipeline.py file.

+# Directory tree

+The directory tree is that of any ALMA project.
+After untaring your files (see point 2 above), you will have:
+201X.1.00XXX.S
+└── science_goal.uid___A001_XXX_XXXX
+    └── group.uid___A001_XXX_XXXX
+        └── member.uid___A001_XXXX_XXX
+            ├── calibration
+            ├── log
+            ├── product
+            ├── qa
+            ├── raw
+            ├── script        :script folder
+            ├── README        :This is the ALMA readme file.
+Read the comments from ALMA data reducer

 # How to use the scripts